AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 Given these complexities, many businesses opt for professional implementation.
 But what does that really cost?

-Freelancer vs. Agency Economics
+Freelancer vs. Agency Cost Comparison

 However, freelancers often lack specialized experience with revenue optimization strategies.
 Their implementations tend to focus on technical functionality rather than revenue maximization, leading to suboptimal long-term performance.